 We aim to provide easy and seamless access to electronic information, strongly supporting our teaching and research specialisations.
 The facility offers learning support-focused services such as individual, group and quiet study facilities, computers, and wireless networks to support study and research

-Our Collection Development Policy
+Our Collection Development Guidelines

 Focuses on clarifying the framework and guidelines to inform purchase decisions for the Liaison Librarians.
 It is a public document that provides information to the broader Institute community on the scope of the collection and future collecting intentions in the specific areas strongly supportive of our teaching specialisations.
-The policy also provides the Institute with a clear statement of the Library’s goals and procedures relating to collection development.
+The guidelines also provides the Institute with a clear statement of the Library’s goals and procedures relating to collection development.

-2022 highlights
+2023 highlights